 Eyelid or facial surgery or trauma can cause the eyelids to lose normal mobility and position.
 In some cases, this scarring may make it impossible to properly close the eye(s) so that drying, irritation, and infection can result.
 When the lower eyelid is affected, there is “too much white showing,” and the eye often alternates between feeling gritty and then watering excessively.
 Outpatient surgical repair can usually restore more normal appearance and function.
-Careful examination during your consultation with Dr. Fante will determine the exact details of the repair that will be required.
+Careful examination during your consultation with Dr. Fante or Dr. Goecks will determine the exact details of the repair that will be required.

 What Is Eyelid Retraction?

 Eyelid retraction is a term that describes an abnormally high position of the upper eyelids or unusually low position of the lower eyelids.
 Usually, the lids should rest just above or below the iris, the colored part of the eye.

 Eyelid retraction may result from poor surgical healing, trauma, old age, and thyroid eye disease.
 The latter, also called Grave’s disease, is usually responsible for upper eyelid retractions, but may also cause lower lid retraction depending on the degree of bulging.
 Lower eyelid retraction is a possible complication of cosmetic lower blepharoplasty.
 Genetics may also cause retraction of the lower eyelid, allowing too much sclera to show.

 What Treatment Options are Available for Eyelid Scarring/Retraction?

 Upper eyelid correction usually involves adjusting the levator muscle that lifts the upper eyelid.
 Adjusting this muscle allows the eyelid to close over the ocular surface.